The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - You don’t have to do a full body clip or even some pattern you see in a drawing.
 Make it your horse’s own.

-- There’s no reason to clip to the skin if you don’t want to.
+- There’s no reason to clip close to the skin if you don’t want to.
 It is possible to take a little bit off the top.

 - Body clipping a horse takes practice.